joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/17/dining/turkey-meatloaf-green-beans-and-potatoes.html

 **World Leaders Consider Joining Trump’s ‘Board of Peace’ for Gaza**\
-`Canada, Egypt and Turkey say they are among the countries that have been invited to join.`\
+`Argentina, Canada, Egypt and Turkey say they are among the countries that have been invited to join.`\
 https://nytimes.com/2026/01/17/world/middleeast/trump-gaza-israel-board-peace.html

 **Is Darian Mensah leaving Duke a tipping point?
 Can transfer portal chaos be fixed?**\